TimofonicJunkRoom/withLinux/README.md

 ---
 ### Bytefreq
-As following said, and additionally, ANSI color is used in the print funtion.
+We can also do some I/O performance experiments with this utility,
+as it offers 3 kinds of reading methods.
 ```
 $ bytefreq -h
 Usage:
   ./bytefreq [options] [FILE]
 Description:
-  Count the frequency of specified char.
+  Count frequency of specified set of Bytes/Char.
   Only shows Total read size if no char specified.
-  If no <FILE> is given, it would count from the stdin.
+  If given no <FILE>, it would read from the stdin.
 Options:
   -h     show this help message
   -V     show version info
   -v     verbose mode
+  -d     don't use percent output, use float instead

   -p     use parallel approach
-  -d don't use percent output, use float instead
+  -U     use UNIX socket apprach (sendfile)
   -A     specify all bytes to count
   -l     specify lower to count
   -u     specify upper to count
   -s     specify symbol to count
   -c     specify control character to count
   -a     specify alphabets to count (= '-lu')
-  -S specify a byte (decimal)
+  -S <N> specify the byte N (decimal)
   ...
-  for more info see -v
+For more info see -v
 ```
+Additionally, ANSI color is used in the print funtion.
 In fact, the parallel approach (OpenMP) seems to have lower performance than normal Serial one.
 So, likely that parallel computing doesn't help I/O intensive tasks much.
+As for sendfile(), man page says it has better performance than infinite read and write.

+By the way, having analyzed the freqency of bytes/chars, we can do something further, such as decode substitude cipher (which is a kind of classic encryption method).

 Demo:
 ```
 $ ./bytefreq -l bytefreq.c